Q: What is the application deadline, and what is the next available term?

 A: Yes, feel free to contact faculty directly to ask any specific engineering questions, inquire about research opportunities, or to ask about potential financial assistance.
 Please be aware that faculty are very busy and it may take some time to return your emails and phone calls.

 Please reference our faculty list.
 This list will aid in finding faculty currently working in specific areas of study.

 Q: How can I check the status of my application?

-A: There is no need to check the status of your application.
-If you are missing any part of your application, you will be contacted directly by the Graduate Student Advisor for the Chemical Engineering Program.
+A: You can check the status of your application by logging into the student application portal.
+If you are missing any part of your application, you will be contacted by the Admissions Office via a message in the application portal.

 Q: When is the TOEFL waived?

 A: The TOEFL is required of all international students.
 The only exceptions to this rule are as follows: